avocode/avocode/sketch-extension-beta.md

 - initial beta release

 ## Known bugs
 - App Store Sketch might not be able to open the extension due to sandboxing.
-Use the build from http://sketchapp.com/ if possible
+Use the build from http://sketchapp.com/ if possible.
+But Sketch is [leaving App Store anyway](http://blog.sketchapp.com/post/134322691555/leaving-the-mac-app-store)
 - The UI can be sometimes not styled properly
 - It will take quite a lot of time to load first time, the production build work much faster.
 - The beta build is quite large, production release will be much smaller